fire-eggs/Danbooru2021/browser/README.md

 Annotation courtesy of [Greenshot](https://getgreenshot.org/).

 #### TODO (as of 20200203):
+Updated 20200901:
-- improve perceived performance, especially for "large" image sets
+- ~improve perceived performance, especially for "large" image sets~
 - view more than the first 100 tags
 - full-size scrollable image view (when image is very large)
-- ability to generate a file containing the paths to all images in the current set
+- ~ability to generate a file containing the paths to all images in the current set~
 - animate GIF and APNG
 - ability to add / remove more boolean clauses
 - querying with boolean clauses can be quite slow.
 Do something to improve perceived performance.